molmod/openmm-tutorial-msbs/setup_hpc.md

    ssh vsc4YYXX@login.hpc.UGent.be -L 2222:nodeZZZZ.slaking.os:22 -i ~/.ssh/id_rsa_vsc
    ```

+   You need to modify the hostname of the compute node, here `nodeZZZZ.slaking.os`, to match that of your interactive job.
    This makes it possible to connect to the compute node directly from your laptop with SSH in the following step.
+   (We are assuming this is allowed on your HPC.)

 1. Open a **third** virtual terminal and log into the compute node with the following port-forwarding options: